 In the era of digitalization, India is growing at an exponential rate, and the digital payments space is very exciting at present.
 With the government favouring many new digital initiatives completely, PayPal has an outstanding chance to add more value to its client base.

 Guru Bhat, the GM and the Engineering Head of PayPal, feels that India offers innumerable opportunities to PayPal.
 In the upcoming five years, PayPal targets to occupy a much greater share than existing leaders in India such as PhonePe, Paytm, and Amazon Pay.

 The US-based company currently has a market capitalization of $88 billion.
 Furthermore, the company is dedicatedly working on localizing its technology to enhance its consumer base in our country.

 If we take a glance at the competitors of PayPal, we find strong and robust competitors.
 First is Paytm, which is one of the leaders in the digital payments space in India.
 It claims that it is the largest contributor to the overall number of UPI transactions in the country.
-Second comes Google Tezz, which claims of recording over 250 million transactions since its launch in the middle of September 2017.
+Second is Google Tezz, which claims of recording over 250 million transactions since its launch in the middle of September 2017.
 Then there is Flipkart-owned PhonePe, which claims to have recorded 42.4 million transactions.
 These are, however, only a few renowned names; There are Mobikwik, AmazonPay, JioMoney and a hundred more in the list.

 A recent Credit Suis report estimates that India’s digital payments industry would grow five times over and would reach $1 trillion worth by the year 2023.